It is estimated that 10,000 Americans will turn 60 every day for the next 20 years. This makes retirement planning an extremely vital issue.

 This annual amount can always be altered under various circumstances, for instance, in the event, you earn a promotion at work, inheritance, or when your business revenue goes up.
 In this case, you can increase your annual rate in a bid to arrive at your goal sooner.

-You can never be too early to start thinking and saving for retirement.
+It is never too early to start thinking about and saving for retirement.
 In fact, the earlier you start, the better.
 However, you can still start saving even if you think it is a little late.

 To save successfully, you have to earn more and spend less.
 It is, therefore, advisable to live within your means.
 Once you start saving, check your plan regularly to track your progress and to ensure that you are still on course.